Search

 What does this mean going forward?

-- If you had sold after markets fell, you might have missed the subsequent upswing in prices.
+• If you had sold after markets fell, you might have missed the subsequent upswing in stock and bond returns.

 Can we use historical returns to predict the future?